Trust

-Trusts are a favoured structure in Australia for carrying on a business or an investment activity primarily due to their flexibility, as well as the asset protection and taxation advantages they offer (although a trust may arise in many different situations, such as on death, or even being deemed
+Trusts are a favoured structure in Australia for carrying on a business or an investment activity primarily due to their flexibility, as well as the asset protection and taxation advantages they offer (although a trust may arise in many different situations, such as on death, or even being deemed to come into existence by a Court).

 A trust is not a separate legal entity but is, instead, a relationship where a person (the trustee) is under an obligation to hold property for the benefit of other persons (the beneficiaries).